JanssenProject/jans/README.md

 1. **[orm](jans-orm)**: This is the library for persistence and caching implemenations in Janssen.
 Currently LDAP and Couchbase are supported.
 RDBMS is coming soon.

-More details can be found under [Janssen technical documentation](docs/technical).

 ## Getting Started

 ### Quick start